 This article outlines ten characteristic features of the Ponzi scheme from its origins to its collapse.
 It would be fair to say that all companies which have decided to do business in an illegal manner, function similarly.

 However, the Ponzi scheme is not the same as legally conducted Multi-Level Marketing (MLM).
-In the case of MLM, commissions are received as a result of selling products or services on behalf of the MLM Company.
+In the case of MLM, commissions are received as a result of selling products or services on behalf of the MLM Company (read about this in the MLM section, in particular, the basic knowledge of MLM).
 Revenue is earned and profits generated when the products and/or services are sold.
 Consequently, the MLM Company has the money to make cash payments.
 However, with the Ponzi scheme, no profits are gained, since no investments are made.
 Yet, promises of greatly exaggerated profit margins are made to the members.
 But where does the money for your paycheck come from?
 If you have read this article carefully, it should not be a problem for you to answer this question.

 You could be interested in: